Dolder Grand: History

 In 2001, Urs Schwarzenbach became the majority shareholder, and in 2004 the hotel closed for an extensive renovation, reopening on 3 April 2008.
-The renovation and enlargement were led by Norman Foster and cost SFr 440 million.
-The restoration maintained the original appearance from 1899, and all the extensions added after that date were demolished.
+The renovation was led by Norman Foster and cost SFr 440 million.
+The restoration maintained the original appearance from 1899, and demolished all extensions that had been made after 1899.
 Two new wings were added, adjacent to the old building, whilst two additional floors were added below the existing building.

-Before the hotel opened for guests, it had free open days when the public could visit the hotel on predefined paths.
-The people were waiting up to an hour to enter the new rooms.